-No additional exploration work was carried out on the property during 2017.
-However a number of permitting studies were performed.
-In August the Company engaged a team of consultants to guide it through the permitting process.
-The Company plans to submit a Plan of Operations (PoO) by August 2018 which will include all pertinent information regarding the overall design, construction plans, operational details, and closure scenario of the proposed mine.
+No additional exploration work was carried out on the property during 2017; however, a number of permitting studies were performed.
+In August 2017, the Company engaged a team of consultants to guide it through the permitting process.

 To aid the Company in all this work, Lincoln is pleased to announce the engagement of an effective permitting team that will allow it to proceed with permitting of the Pine Grove Project towards operation.
 The consulting team with respective task assignments consists of the following: